juntao/arenztopia/content/news/Issue 37.md

 ## Building Demolished
 By Tony Yuan

 220 Main Street-On Monday, a 34-story building on Main Street was demolished.
 The building was built in 1973 in the retrofuturism style.
 It used to house offices for Atlantic Cinemas, but after Atlantic shut down in 2004, the building was abandoned.
 The building had many rounded shapes, circular portholes, curves, and chrome.
-It was renovated in 2009 and used as offices for AOA Realty, before AOA also shut down in 2019.
+It was renovated in 2009 and used as offices for AOA Realty, before AOA shut down in 2019.
+Since then it has lain in a state of disrepair, and after inspectors deemed it

 ## Arts
 by Owen Miyazoi